openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 `openstack_num_nodes` values specify the number of Master, Infra and App nodes to create.

+The `openstack_node_removal_policies` allows you to specify which App nodes to remove.

 The `openstack_flat_secgrp`, controls Neutron security groups creation for Heat stacks.
 Set it to true, if you experience issues with sec group rules quotas.
 It trades security for number of rules, by sharing the same set